-To be fair, the source material was a little different too, given that it's based on Harvey Pekar's autobiographical series (specifically including Our Cancer Year, written with his wife, Joyce Brabner).
+To be fair, the source material was a little different too, given that it’s based on Harvey Pekar’s autobiographical series (specifically including Our Cancer Year, written with his wife, Joyce Brabner).
 At first glance, this is a straight biopic of Pekar, with Giamatti taking on the role.
-But directors Shari Springer Berman and Robert Pulcini wonderfully rip up the rule book by having the real life Pekar punctuate the film.
-They've got other tactics too to shake up the conventions of the biopic, and incredibly, they pull it off.
+But directors Shari Springer Berman and Robert Pulcini wonderfully rip up the rule book by having the real life Pekar punctuate the movie.
+They’ve got other tactics too to shake up the conventions of the biopic, and incredibly, they pull it off.

 It does inevitably take a little time to settle, but American Splendor soon becomes a fascinating, unpredictable and enthralling adaptation.
-Pekar doesn't always come out of it too well, but there's no glamorisation here, nor an exaggeration the other way.
-Instead, you get a film that relates a fairly down-to-earth life, which also factors in a look at how it is to be depicted in a film (a subject Pekar would go on to explore his subsequence comic book, American Splendor: Our Movie Year).
+Pekar doesn’t always come out of it too well, but there’s no glamorisation here, nor an exaggeration the other way.
+Instead, you get a movie that relates a fairly down-to-earth life, which also factors in a look at how it is to be depicted in a movie (a subject Pekar would go on to explore his subsequence comic book, American Splendor: Our Movie Year).